Join us for our Sunday series: Working for Good

 Worship Service & Community Meal

-On Sunday January 11, Sunday February 1, and Sunday March 1, we will meet at 4:15pm in the sanctuary for gathered worship; these worship services will incorporate liturgical elements like prayers, creeds, a sermon, and communion.
+On Sunday May 3, Sunday June 7, Sunday July 12 & Sunday August 16 we will meet at 4:15pm in the sanctuary for gathered worship; these worship services will include liturgical elements like prayers, creeds, a sermon, and communion.
 And since we love to spend time together, like our usual monthly services, we’ll still come together afterward for a community meal.

 Discussion Group & Community Meal